SheCodesAus/stacked_in_our_favour_frontend_bris_2023/readme.md

 ## Tips for using Git in a group will be posted on Thinkific shortly. :)

+# General
+Note to anyone working on frontend, you will need to install Roboto - in your terminal just run the following line: npm install @fontsource/roboto

 # Events
 Currently using data from data.js until Backend is good to go.
 Events and Sticky pages are up and running.